Vroom vroom, motherfucker.

 Q: Why Templar?
 Can I pick another class instead?

 Classes other than Templar and Shieldbreaker can work, but it’s not recommended since you would no longer have a free source of “X reduced target’s resistances” in your mastery.
 You could make up for it by taking Rhowan’s Crown or Revenant on the devotion tree, but doing so will likely cause you to miss some of the T3 devotions which would in turn cause your survivability to drop significantly.
-Other classes also lack a circuit breaker-type ability like Arcane Will or Blast Shield to bind to Tree of Life, which makes the Healing Rain proc significantly worse.
+Other classes also lack a circuit breaker-type ability like Arcane Will or Blast Shield to bind to Tree of Life, which makes the proc significantly more unreliable.

 Q: Do I really need to hardcap Vire's Might and all of its modifiers?